For more information on LIHEAP and Weatherization, see the following links:

 Licensing or Certification

-This service will be available after March 1, 2017 and will provide for the cost to obtain a certification or license in order to qualify for employment or training.
+This service is available.
+Provide for the cost to obtain a certification or license in order to qualify for employment or training.
 Included will be the cost of obtaining a CDL permit or license, Food Sanitation test and license, and GED test and diploma.

 Families are assisted with general housing information, list of area landlords with housing available, and information regarding subsidized housing in Macon County.